citusdata/pg_shard/README.md

 **Note:** If you'd like to build against CitusDB, please contact us at engage @ citusdata.com.

+### Upgrading from Previous Versions

+To upgrade an existing installation, simply:

+  1. Build and install the latest `pg_shard` release (see the _Building_ section)
+  2. Restart your PostgreSQL server
+  3. Run `ALTER EXTENSION pg_shard UPDATE;` on the PostgreSQL server

+Note that taking advantage of the new repair functionality requires that you also install `pg_shard` on all your worker nodes.

 ## Setup

 `pg_shard` uses a master node to store shard metadata.
 In the simple setup, this node also acts as the interface for all queries to the cluster.
 As a user, you can pick any one of your PostgreSQL nodes as the master, and the other nodes in the cluster will then be your workers.